 When it comes to the desire for a home designed to house the buyer as well as a younger generation and an older generation, home buyers are split down the middle.

-, 39% would prefer such a home, but 39% would be against it.
+According to What Home Buyers Want, 2021 Edition, 39% would prefer such a home, but 39% would be against it.
 The remaining 23% are not sure how they feel about a home designed for three generations.

 - Among African-American and Asian buyers, 50% and 46%, respectively, would prefer a multigenerational home, significantly higher shares than the 30% and 29% who would be against the idea, respectively.

-In contrast, among Caucasian buyers, only 35% of buyers would prefer a home designed for multiple generations, compared to a larger 42% who would not prefer that option.
+- Among Caucasian buyers, only 35% of buyers would prefer a home designed for multiple generations, compared to a larger 42% who would not prefer that option.

-Rose Quint, NAHB assistant vice president of survey research, provides more analysis in this Eye on Housing blog post
+Rose Quint, NAHB assistant vice president of survey research, provides more analysis in this Eye on Housing blog post.